Region

 Rallying Together

-Such alterations to this overlay would make it close to impossible to uphold the goals of the CPO and to maintain the traditional rural lifestyle of the island.
-In short, the amendment would rip out the heart and soul of the CPO, leaving the values it was designed to protect at great risk.
+Such an exception to this overlay would make it close to impossible to uphold the goals of the CPO and to maintain the traditional rural lifestyle of the island.
+In short, a special exception for Pine Island would rip out the heart and soul of the CPO, leaving the values it was designed to protect at great risk.
+As astutely summarized in a Beaufort County staff report given on June 5th, 2023 to the Beaufort County Planning Commission:

-The St. Helena community is voicing their opposition to these destructive changes to the CPO and the proposed Pine Island golf resort loudly and clearly.
-Notably, the Gullah/Geechee Sea Island Coalition as well as the Historic Penn Center have each gained thousands of signatures on their respective petitions.
-Governor Henry McMaster also shared his concerns, noting that the text amendment would “signal open season” for development on the island.
+The St. Helena community is voicing their support for enforcing the CPO’s restrictions loudly and clearly.
+Notably, the Gullah/Geechee Sea Island Coalition as well as the Historic Penn Center gained thousands of signatures on their respective petitions.
+Governor Henry McMaster also shared his concerns.

-Local Senator Chip Campsen and Congresswoman Nancy Mace expressed their concerns as well, joining the groundswell of public opposition from organizations, neighborhood associations, historians, and native islanders, including the Gullah Geechee Cultural Heritage Corridor, Historic Penn Center, Gullah/Geechee Sea Island Coalition, Chief Se’khu Hadjo Gentle of the Yamassee Indian tribe of Seminoles, Preservation South Carolina, Savannah Archaeological Alliance, Atlanta Preservation Center, Dulamo Homeowners Association, Coastal Conservation League, Beaufort County Open Land Trust, South Carolina Environmental Law Project, Historic Beaufort Foundation, Sea Island Corridor Coalition, Hilton Head Island Audubon Society, South Carolina Wildlife Federation, and South Carolina Backcountry Hunters & Anglers.
+Local Senator Chip Campsen and Congresswoman Nancy Mace expressed their concerns as well, joining the groundswell of public support for the Cultural Protection Overlay.
+A coalition of partners from organizations, neighborhood associations, historians, and native islanders, including the Gullah Geechee Cultural Heritage Corridor, Historic Penn Center, Gullah/Geechee Sea Island Coalition, Chief Se’khu Hadjo Gentle of the Yamassee Indian tribe of Seminoles, Preservation South Carolina, Savannah Archaeological Alliance, Atlanta Preservation Center, Dulamo Homeowners Association, Coastal Conservation League, Beaufort County Open Land Trust, South Carolina Environmental Law Project, Historic Beaufort Foundation, Sea Island Corridor Coalition, Hilton Head Island Audubon Society, South Carolina Wildlife Federation, and South Carolina Backcountry Hunters & Anglers all support a strong CPO on St. Helena.

 How to Get Involved